OHIF/Viewers/docs/latest/contributing/testing.md

 ### Integration Tests

-Integration tests take things one step further.
-You

-Where it falls short: That you're passing the right data to your backend.
+We write integration tests to gain confidence that several units work together.
+Generally, we want to mock as little as possible for these tests.
+In practice, this means only mocking network requests.

 ### End-to-End Tests

 These are the most expensive tests to write and maintain.
 Largely because, when they fail, they have the largest number of potential points of failure.
 So why do we write them?
-Because they also buy us the most confidance.
+Because they also buy us the most confidence.

 We should reserve end-to-end tests for mission critical features.
 A good example is testing user authentication.
 If a user can't sign in to your application, it's an emergency.
-Having a high degree of confidance that users can always authenticate is very valuable.
+Having a high degree of confidence that users can always authenticate is very valuable.

-Where it falls short:

 #### When should we test?